-5.5.3.11 Forced moulting
+5.5.4.11 Forced moulting

 Moulting may be forced in order to prolong the period of productivity, but not before the hens' 60th week of age.
-The hens are put on a nutrient-poor diet for at least 14 days, during which they should not be allowed access to range to prevent them from supplementing their feed.
+The hens are put on a nutrient-poor diet; during this period, they may be denied access to range for a maximum of 21 days.

-5.5.3.12 Salmonella control
+5.5.4.12 Salmonella control